5 Quick Tips for Marital Self-Care

 As parents and caregivers of children with complex care needs, the weight of your responsibilities can feel back breaking very quickly.
 For this reason, it is so important that both partners share the load to establish the security of a reliable partnership.

 As much as possible, both of you should stay involved in your child’s care.
-Attend appointments, develop relationships with the members of your care team, and stay up to date on your child’s medical history so that, if necessary, you are both capable of meeting your child’s care needs.
-This is critical to keep the burden from falling to heavily on one partner’s shoulders.
+Attend appointments, develop relationships with the members of your care team, and stay up to date on your child’s medical history so that, if necessary, you are both capable of meeting your child’s complex care needs.
+This is a critical safeguard to keep the burden from falling too heavily on one partner’s shoulders and to prevent resentment from creeping up.

 Quick Marital Self-Care Tip #3 – Make Decisions Together: